 Check the official site for the latest information.

-The entrance to the Czartoryski Princes Museum is in ul.
-Pijarska.
-Enter the Old Town to the north via the Floriańska Gate and take the first right.
-Follow the town wall for a few minutes.
+The Czartoryski Museum is on the corner of ul.
+Pijarska and Świętego Jana.
+Enter the Old Town to the north via Floriańska Gate and take the first right.
+Follow the town wall for a few minutes, past the statue of Mercury.
 You can spot the museum by the distinctive arch across the street – see image above.
+The small entrance door is on the left, just beyond the arch.

-There is a supplementary exhibition space in the 15th-century Arsenal building called the Ancient Art Gallery, including artefacts from Egypt, Greece and Rome.
-This can be visited separately or an extension ticket can be bought as part of the general entry to the Czartoryski.
+- A supplementary exhibition space in the 15th-century Arsenal building, called the Ancient Art Gallery, includes artefacts from Egypt, Greece and Rome.
+This can be visited separately or an extension ticket can be bought as part of the general entry to the Czartoryski

 Where Is This Place Located?